 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the 800D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (40 percent) than the Canon 800D.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the 800D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 800D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 800D gets 600 shots out of its LP-E17 battery, while the XP130 can take 240 images on a single charge of its NP-45S power pack.
 The power pack in the XP130 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.